Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Stretching is performed as follows: Tighten the muscle group for 5 seconds.
 Immediately afterwards, stretch the muscle group for 20 seconds.
 The muscle may be sore, but should not hurt.
 Relax for 20 seconds.
 Repeat the procedure.

-Inflammation of the hollow tendon – Step 1
+Inflammation of the hollow foot tendon – Step 1

-Most children can manage with off-loading until the pain subsides, after which sports activity can slowly be resumed.
-The following rehabilitation programme will cover the needs of the vast majority of children with plantar tendinitis.
-Older teenagers who play elite sports can benefit from the adult rehabilitation programme
+Most children can manage with rest until the pain subsides, after which sporting activities can be gradually resumed.
+The following rehabilitation programme will meet the needs of the vast majority of children with plantar fasciitis.
+Adults teenagers who play elite sports can benefit from the Adults rehabilitation program

 The time values indicate the time spent on stretching, coordination and strength training for each hour trained.
 The time spent on stretching, coordination and strength training can be changed according to training options and individual needs.